rpmuller/ePubs/WesternPhilosophy.md

 several reasons.
 Some wicked Goths may have prospered at their expense, but they will suffer hereafter: if all sin were punished on earth, there would be no need of the Last Judgment.
-What Christians endured would, if they were virtuous, turn to their edification, for saints, in the loss of things temporal, lose nothing of any value,
+What Christians endured would, if they were virtuous, turn to their edification, for saints, in the loss of things temporal, lose nothing of any value.

-375

-WESTERN PHILOSOPHICAL THOUGHT

 It does not matter if their bodies lie unburied, because ravenous beasts cannot interfere with the resurrection of the body.

 Next comes the question of pious virgins who were raped during